tomoconnor/blog.devopstom.com/hugoblog/content/posts/replacing-aws-nat-gateways-with-freebsd-nat-instances/index.md

 ### Operational trade-offs

 Replacing managed NAT Gateways with NAT instances introduces explicit operational responsibility.
 The instances must be patched, monitored, and observed like any other EC2 workload.
 Availability is tied to instance health rather than a fully managed service abstraction.
 Scaling is bounded by instance capacity, although for typical outbound traffic patterns, a `t4g.nano` provides ample headroom.
-I tested a single `t4g.nano` to have packet forwarding capability in excess of 1.25Gbit with no issues.
+I tested a single `t4g.nano` and found it capable of packet forwarding in excess of 1.25Gbps with no issues.

 These trade-offs are intentional.
 The design favours transparency, simplicity, and cost efficiency over abstraction.
 For environments with low to moderate outbound traffic requirements, this balance is often appropriate.